-- Riders must be Competitive members of EA and must submit a copy of their current FEI PE Master List with their entry. - b) Horses may be shared by two riders in different grades. - c) All horses, owned or shared, in Grades # I, II and III may only be warmed up at the competition by the trainer/coach/groom or other designated rider.
+- a) Riders must be Competitive members of EA and must submit a copy of their current FEI PE Master List with their entry. - b) Horses may be shared by two riders in different grades. - c) All horses, owned or shared, in Grade Ia, Ib and II may only be warmed up at the competition by the trainer/coach/groom or other designated rider.

-11.15.3 Competition conditions
+9.15.3 Competition conditions

-- a) No test may be commanded unless specified on the Rider's FEI PE Master List. - b) For the duration of the event, horses entered in the Championship may only be ridden and schooled by the rider/s competing on that horse (except for those horses of riders in Grades, I, II and III whose horses may be schooled by another rider for up to 30 minutes per day). - c) A groom mounted in the saddle may walk the horse on a safe long rein only. - d) Lunging or work in-hand by someone other than the nominated rider is permitted.
+- a) No test may be commanded unless specified on the Rider's FEI PE Master List. - b) For the duration of the event, horses entered in the Championship may only be ridden and schooled by the rider/s competing on that horse (except for those horses of riders in Grades 1, 2 and 3, whose horses may be schooled by another rider for up to 30 minutes per day). - c) A groom mounted in the saddle may walk the horse on a safe long rein only. - d) Lunging or work in-hand by someone other than the nominated rider is permitted.

-11.15.3.1 Sharing of horses
+9.15.3.1 Sharing of horses

-- a) For horses ridden by Grade I, II and III riders, the horse must only be ridden by a trainer/coach/groom for a total of 30 minutes (i.e. if 2 riders from Grades I or II share, they are only permitted 30 minutes total shared time between them, per day). - b) Arena familiarisation sessions are allocated on a horse basis, not rider basis and therefore only one session would be allocated to a horse shared by 2 riders. - c) Where horses are shared by one rider from the lower Grades I, II and III and one rider from the higher Grades IV and V the following applies: - on competition days, if the lower grade rider competes first, then 30 minutes schooling by a trainer/coach/groom/other rider will be permitted prior to the test.
-For the highergrade rider, this is considered to be the 30 minutes schooling by the rider and therefore no further allocation of time will be permitted.
-This is on the grounds of horse welfare. - on competition days where the higher grade rider competes first, this is considered to be the 30 minutes schooling (by a trainer/coach/groom) permitted for the lower grade rider and therefore no further allocation of time will be permitted for the lower grade rider.
-This is on the grounds of horse welfare. - on non-competition days, the horse may be ridden by both riders, but no time will be allocated for the horse to be schooled by a trainer/coach/groom (i.e. the 30 minutes).
+- a) For horses ridden by Grade 1, 2 and 3 riders, the horse must only be ridden by a trainer/coach/groom for a total of 30 minutes (i.e. if 2 riders from Grades 1 or 2 share, they are only permitted 30 minutes total shared time between them, per day). - b) Arena familiarisation sessions are allocated on a horse basis, not rider basis and thereforeonly one session would be allocated to a horse shared by 2 riders. - c) Where horses are shared by one rider from the lower Grades 1, 2 and 3 and one rider from the higher Grades 4 or 5 the following applies: - on competition days, if the lower grade rider competes first, then 30 minutes schooling by a trainer/coach/groom/other rider will be permitted prior to the test. - on competition days where the higher grade rider competes first, this is considered to be the 30 minutes schooling (by a trainer/coach/groom) permitted for the lower grade rider and therefore no further allocation of time will be permitted for the lower grade rider.
+This is on the grounds of horse welfare. - on non-competition days, the horse may be ridden by both riders but no time will be allocated for the horse to be schooled by a trainer/coach/groom (i.e. the 30 minutes).
 It is considered that the higher grade rider is schooling the horse for the lower grade rider.

-11.15.4 Withdrawals
+9.15.4 Withdrawals

-- a) No competitor shall withdraw from a competition within 8 hours of its commencement without the permission of the OC. - b) A written statement giving reasons for any withdrawal must be handed to the Secretary of the event prior to the commencement of the competition. - c) The penalty for non-compliance is a maximum fine of AU\$200 - d) Horses withdrawn may be subject to a veterinary inspection.
+- a) No competitor shall withdraw from a competition within 8 hours of its commencement without the permission of the OC. - b) A written statement giving reasons for any withdrawal must be handed to the Secretary of the event prior to the commencement of the competition.

+- c) The penalty for non-compliance is a maximum fine of AU\$200 - d) Horses withdrawn may be subject to a veterinary inspection.